Meaad96s/datapreparation_titanic/README.md

 * Acquire the skills of data engineering/cleaning
 * How to fomat and shape your data according to your project requirement.

-If you have a poor data you will have a poor results.
+If you have  poor data you will have poor results.

 ## Estimated time